eswan18/ethanswan.com/content/posts/2025/2025-12-24-agentic-coding-in-2025/index.md

 As we discussed above, agents need to be guided in refactoring and adhering to the project vision.
 From my experience, the single most valuable skill you need for agentic development is a clear sense of *should*.
 Agents are good at knowing how to do something, but not what ought be done.
-The system *should* use these frameworks, communicate with this standard, keep these things in this location, test these specific aspects, etc.
+The human has to decide that the system *should* use these frameworks, communicate with this standard, keep these things in this location, test these specific aspects, etc.

 Increasingly, I think every good developer will be an engineering lead -- for a team of AI agents.
 You set expectations for them, check in periodically, and review their output.